SteveBarnett/Remixing/_thinking/thinking-fast-and-slow.md

 Things in the slow system take up a lot of energy, so the brain tries to put things in the fast system.
 The problem comes when things that maybe shouldn't be in the fast system are put there, leading to (many, many!) cognitive biases.

+Expert consciousness is in System 1.
+It makes the lines between us and the activity blur.

 ### Why is it important?

 Being aware of the fact that we take constant mental shortcuts can help us spot our biases and not act on them.
 We can do this by consciously pushing things into the slow system and thinking through things (or re-thinking) rather than jumping to conclusions.